Blood type eating – briefly

 The critics often claim that the blood type eating idea has been “debunked“.
-However, if you read their reference in detail, you find that blood type eating has never been fully tested in a group who by blood type have excluded completely what is to be avoided and included only what is beneficial or neutral.
+However, if you read their reference in detail, you find that blood type eating has never been fully tested in a group of individuals, who by blood type have excluded completely what is to be avoided and included only what is beneficial or neutral.
 Who would sponsor such a trial?
 There is no patent at stake.
 Dr. D’Adamo responds to various critics.

 The critics further claim that any health gain from blood type eating is merely due to eating more fruits and vegetables, in other words simply due to eating more healthy foods in general.
 This is possible, but overlooks ABO blood type antigens, lectins, and the selective reaction between blood type antigens and lectins, which has been known since the 1940s.
 It also overlooks the selection of specific vegetables, fruits, nuts, seeds, and protein sources based on the blood type eating idea and method.
 Some fruits and vegetables are healthy for one blood type but not for another.

 Another criticism is that blood type eating is a “fad diet”.
 Dr. James Adamo published his book on this subject in 1980.
 His son published his book in 1996 and then published a revised edition in 2016.
-If this were a “fad diet”, then how did it last almost forty years?
-Many fad diets are promoted by one doctor or other advocate.
-Often, they have found what works for them and for their patients, but they overlook biochemical individuality.
+If this were a “fad diet”, then how did it last forty years?
+Many fad diets are promoted by only one doctor or other advocate.
+Often, they have found what works for them and for their patients, but they often overlook biochemical individuality.
 It proves nothing, of course, but the son claims to have sold more than seven million copies of his book, including translations to at least fifty languages.
 Also, Dr. Piero Mozzi, MD has independently confirmed blood type eating in his book.
 Is this evidence of a “fad diet”?

 Sometimes the critics misrepresent the idea of blood type eating.
 They claim that is a “low carb, high protein” diet.
 These claims are nonsense.
 Carbohydrates include vegetables and fruits.
 D’Adamo and Mozzi recommend modest quantities of protein, either animal protein for types O and B or vegetable proteins for type A and AB.

-On the other hand, in my opinion one valid criticism is that the origin of different blood types is not clear.
+On the other hand, in my opinion, one valid criticism is that the origin of different blood types is not clear.
 D’Adamo speculates that blood type O was the original hunter-gatherer blood type.
 According to him, blood type A then evolved to adapt to the cultivation of wheat, corn, and rice almost ten thousand years ago.
 Blood type B then evolved to adapt to a nomadic life, herding animals, and eating dairy.
 What is the evidence of this evolution?
 What is the evidence of the theory of evolution in general?
 This is not clear to me.
-All of these ancient wanderers are dead and gone.
+All of these ancient wanderers and settlers are dead and gone.
 Earth to earth, ashes to ashes, and dust to dust.
 Also, the antigens that define the ABO blood type are also found in other species of animals than human beings.

 What is also not clear to me is D’Adamo’s method to assign each specific food by blood type to each category – beneficial, neutral, or to be avoided.
 If you try to apply this method to other regions of the earth, such as Africa, Latin America, or Asia, where certain foods are common but not listed in his book, how would you determine the category of the food by the blood type, at least according to his method?
 This is not clear and not specified in the book.
 Perhaps D’Adamo and his father have simply kept records for the last fifty years and noticed patterns of foods and blood types.
 Perhaps there is no specific methodology other than this recognition of patterns.
 The book omits a methodology to explain the selection of foods by blood type.